-Other income subject to 30% withholding generally includes fixed or determinable income such as interest (other than portfolio interest), dividends, pensions and annuities, and gains from certain sales and exchanges, discussed in Chapter 4.
-It also includes 85% of social security benefits paid to nonresident aliens.
+Other income subject to 30% withholding generally includes fixed or determinable income such as interest (other than portfolio interest), dividends, pensions and annuities, and gains from certain sales and exchanges, discussed in chapter 4.
+It also includes 85% of social security benefits paid to nonresident

 Income (other than compensation) that is effectively connected with your U.S. trade or business is not subject to withholding at the 30% (or lower treaty) rate.
-You must file Form 4224, Exemption From Withholding of Tax on Income Effectively Connected With the Conduct of a Trade or Business in the United States, with the payer of the income.
+You must file Form 4224 with the payer of the income.